 contracts" and all that implies.
 And often implemented by neural nets.

-extent that we rely on technology not policy to combat it.
-No one disagrees
+such an extent that we rely on technology not policy to combat it.
+No

-evaluated in that light.
-There's an entire IETF research group devoted to
+be evaluated in that light.
+There's an entire IETF research group

-of what that means that most policy makers speak utter nonsense about it
+realities of what that means that most policy makers speak utter

-trying desparately to make it fit into their mental models.
+nonsense about it trying desparately to make it fit into their mental

-around not so much what everyone has a "right" to do or not, that's of some
+revolves around not so much what everyone has a "right" to do or not,

-importance of course, but rather how one, specifically, one might achieve
+that's of some importance of course, but rather how one, specifically,

-not only by policy which often no one has much say over but a myriad of
+thwarted not only by policy which often no one has much say over but a

-technologies such as VPNs, alternate infrastructures (e.g., alt roots), and
+myriad of technologies such as VPNs, alternate infrastructures (e.g.,

 Purveyors to the Trade | Voice: +1 617-STD-WRLD | 800-THE-WRLD